 If a company is selling on Vendor Central, you will see a “ships from and sold by Amazon” marker on their product detail page.
 On Vendor Central, customer service related queries and issues are handled by Amazon’s experienced support team.

 While this can be a time-saving benefit, urgent issues may ocassionally prove to be problematic.
 Without control over customer service, Vendor Central sellers must rely on Amazon’s support staff to handle customer communication.

 A Hybrid Approach - The Best of Both Worlds

-If you are considering a hybrid approach, we never recommend selling the same ASIN in both programs, as Amazon is taking action to remove the Seller Central privileges of those who operate simultaneous Seller and Vendor Central accounts for the same product.
-To avoid this, always make a clean cutoff with Seller Central before transitioning to Vendor Central and make sure you are fully up-to-date on Amazon's policies on this matter.
+Be sure to avoid selling the same ASIN in both programs.
+Amazon is taking action to remove the Seller Central privileges of those who operate simultaneous Seller and Vendor Central accounts for the same product.
+To prevent issues and delays, always make a clean cutoff with Seller Central before transitioning to Vendor Central, and make sure you are fully up-to-date on Amazon's policies.

 When in Doubt, Just Reach Out

 Not sure which approach is right for you?
 If you want to learn more about setting up a Vendor Central and Seller Central account and grow your business, contact our Amazon Consulting Experts.
 We are happy to answer your questions and get you set up with a strategy that helps you gain visibility, sales, and loyal customers on Amazon.
 Learn more today!